Olanle/Quantization-and-Edge-Deployment-of-a-ML-Bearing-Fault-Detector/README.md

-# Project 7 — Quantization and Edge Deployment of a ML Bearing Fault Detector
+# Quantization and Edge Deployment of a ML Bearing Fault Detector

 Compressing and deploying a PyTorch autoencoder across multiple formats — ONNX, TFLite Float32, and TFLite INT8 — with a live browser-based inference app powered by ONNX Runtime Web.